anmolanand2001/Firewalld_config/README.md

 **Firewalld** is a dynamic firewall management tool for Linux operating systems, designed to simplify the process of configuring and managing firewall rules.
 It is a front-end interface to the underlying firewall frameworks, such as iptables and nftables.
 It provides a higher-level abstraction that makes it easier for administrators to set up and maintain firewall rules without directly dealing with complex low-level configurations.

-The steps to set up firewalld with nftables:
+The steps to set up firewalld with nftables on linux distribution are:

 1. First of all we need to install firewalld (if not already installed):
 Using the package manager of your Linux distribution to install firewalld.